bsc-wdc/compss/builders/specs/cli/README.md

 ==============================

 The PyPI distributable can be created with the following command:
-	sudo -E ./buildpipplayer $VERSION
+	sudo -E ./buildpipcli $VERSION
 Where $VERSION contains the desired target version.
 For example, if you want to create a distributable for the 2.10 version then the following command should be executed:
-	sudo -E ./buildpipplayer 2.10
+	sudo -E ./buildpipcli 2.10

 This will create the following files and directories:
-	- A pyCOMPSsPlayer directory in /trunk/builders/packages/pip-player.
+	- A PyCOMPSsCLI directory in /trunk/builders/packages/pip-cli.
-	  This directory contains the scripts and files necessary to install pyCOMPSsPlayer via distutils and/or PIP.
+	  This directory contains the scripts and files necessary to install PyCOMPSsCLI via distutils and/or PIP.

-	- A pycompss-player-2.10.tar.gz file in /trunk/builders/packages/pip-player/pyCOMPSsPlayer/dist
+	- A pycompss-cli-2.10.tar.gz file in /trunk/builders/packages/pip-cli/PyCOMPSsCLI/dist
-	  This .tar.gz contains the whole pyCOMPSsPlayer directory (except for the dist folder).
+	  This .tar.gz contains the whole PyCOMPSsCLI directory (except for the dist folder).
 This file is useful for testing.
-For example, if you type sudo -E python -m pip install pycompss-player-2.10.tar.gz -v pip will try to install pyCOMPSsPlayer from this .tar.gz
+For example, if you type sudo -E python -m pip install pycompss-cli-2.10.tar.gz -v pip will try to install PyCOMPSsCLI from this .tar.gz

 ================================
-	INSTALLING pycompss-player
+	INSTALLING pycompss-cli
 ================================

-In order to install pycompss-player from a distributable you must:
+In order to install pycompss-cli from a distributable you must:
 	- Have docker >= 17.12.0-ce

-A pyCOMPSsPlayer distributable can be installed in any of the following ways:
+A PyCOMPSsCLI distributable can be installed in any of the following ways:
 	- From a .tar.gz distributable.
-Let's assume you have a pycompss-player-<VERSION>.tar.gz created from the buildpipplayer script.
+Let's assume you have a pycompss-cli-<VERSION>.tar.gz created from the buildpipcli script.
 		Then the following command:
-		  sudo python -m pip install pycompss-player-<VERSION>.tar.gz
+		  sudo python -m pip install pycompss-cli-<VERSION>.tar.gz
 			or
-			python -m pip install pycompss-player --user
+			python -m pip install pycompss-cli --user
-	  Will install pyCOMPSsPlayer in your site-packages.
+	  Will install PyCOMPSsCLI in your site-packages.

 	- From a pyPI repository (this will be clarified later).
 	  For example, if you type
-		  sudo -E python -m pip install pycompss-player
+		  sudo -E python -m pip install pycompss-cli
-	  The latest pyCOMPSsPlayer version that was released on the live PyPI repository will be downloaded and installed.
+	  The latest PyCOMPSsCLI version that was released on the live PyPI repository will be downloaded and installed.

-	- From the pyCOMPSsPlayer folder.
-The pyCOMPSsPlayer folder contains the very same files as the dist/pycompss-player-<VERSION>.tar.gz (except for the tgz itself!).
+	- From the PyCOMPSsCLI folder.
+The PyCOMPSsCLI folder contains the very same files as the dist/pycompss-cli-<VERSION>.tar.gz (except for the tgz itself!).
-	  You can install pycompss-player from this folder with python setup.py install
+	  You can install pycompss-cli from this folder with python setup.py install

 ==================================
-	UNINSTALLING pycompss-player
+	UNINSTALLING pycompss-cli
 ==================================

-pycompss-player can be uninstalled (if it was previously installed with distutils and/or PIP) with the following command:
+pycompss-cli can be uninstalled (if it was previously installed with distutils and/or PIP) with the following command:
-	sudo -E python -m pip uninstall pycompss-player or
+	sudo -E python -m pip uninstall pycompss-cli or
-	python -m pip uninstall pycompss-player --user
+	python -m pip uninstall pycompss-cli --user

 =============================